microsoft/indexnow-wordpress-plugin/README.md

 - Retry any failed submissions from the recent submissions list.
 - Download recent URL submissions for analysis.
 - Status on recent successful and failed submissions
+- View IndexNow insights and more in Bing Webmaster tools.

 This plugin was developed with love and coffee by the Bing Webmaster team.